-The Social Justice Film Festival returns for 2017 in partnership with Columbia Legal Services to explore all aspects of social justice.
+The Social Justice Film Festival returns for 2018 in partnership with popUPjustice, LLC to explore all aspects of social justice.

 Based in Seattle, Washington, a city known for progressive politics, technical innovation and stunning natural surroundings, the festival brings together filmmakers from around the world to encourage interaction and engagement through film and events.